disclaimer

 • A non-guilty verdict.

-• The offender was part of a pretrial diversion program as seen in Tennessee Code § 40–15–102 to Tennessee Code § 40–15–107 or a judicial diversion program, according to Tennessee Code § 40–35–313.
+• The offender was part of a pretrial diversion program, as outlined in Tennessee Code § 40–15–102 to Tennessee Code § 40–15–107, or a judicial diversion program, as specified in Tennessee Code § 40–35–313.
 The expungement process costs up to $100.

 • Felony charges and the sentence for the offense was less than three years.